Super chewy, rich brownies marbled with a creamy peanut butter swirl. Chocolate and peanut butter is a winning flavour combination!

 This post may contain affiliate links.
 For more information, see my Full Disclosure.

 Yup, I’ve taken my original Chewy Homemade Brownies recipe and made them next-level good by adding creamy swirls of peanut butter!

-After nailing my ideal brownie recipe, I realised I could enhance the recipe by adding in other flavours (such as my Banoffee Brownies).
+After nailing my ideal brownie recipe, I realised I could enhance the recipe by adding in other flavours (such as my Banoffee Brownies and Nutella Brownies).
 Let’s face it, chocolate and peanut butter together seemed like a great place to start.

 I love baking brownies as they are genuinely quick to mix together.
-Great if you need something delicious in a hurry!
+They’re great if you need something delicious in a hurry!